+12. Operations Policy and Planning Committee of the Whole

+a.
+Purpose

-- 9.4.1 Monthly, (the first Tuesday of the month.
-Committee In-Camera meetings will be convened prior to open committee meetings, as required.
-In-Camera topics are as defined in policy 7 section 5.1. - 10.
-Operations Policy and Planning Committee of the Whole - 10.1 Purpose - 10.1.1 To allow the Board to explore operations matters in much greater depth than can be accomplished in a scheduled regular meeting of the Board. - 10.1.2 To solicit and receive information from the Superintendent and/or designates relevant to the development of various system activities and plans. - 10.1.3 To assist the Board with work of an on-going or recurring nature. - 10.2 Powers and duties - 10.2.1 Make recommendations for agenda items for subsequent Board meetings. - 10.2.2 Make recommendations to the Board for action.
+- i.
+To allow the Board to explore operations matters in much greater depth than can be accomplished in a scheduled regular meeting of the Board. - ii.
+To solicit and receive information from the Superintendent and/or designates relevant to the development of various system activities and plans. - iii.
+To assist the Board with work of an on-going or recurring nature. - iv.
+To fulfill the roles, responsibilities and duties of the Audit Committee.